JuliaActors/Actors.jl/docs/src/intro.md

 The basic mechanism to *create* a new actor is the [`spawn`](@ref) function.
 You have to import it explicitly:

 ```@repl intro
-using Actors
+using Actors, .Threads
 import Actors: spawn, newLink
 ```

 You `spawn` an actor with a *behavior*.
 A behavior is a callable Julia object.

 ```@repl intro
-myactor = spawn(Threads.threadid)
+myactor = spawn(threadid)
 ```

 `spawn` returned an actor *link*.
 Now - as we will discover right away - our actor is *responsive* and waits for our *messages*.

 ## Actor `Link`s

 A [`Link`](@ref) is the actor's mail address and its only representation.
-Over the returned link it is possible to *send* messages to the actor or to use other messaging functions.
-For example if you `call` or `request` it, you `send` a `Call` message to the actor to execute its behavior and to respond with the result:
+Over the returned link it is possible to *send* messages to the actor or to use other messaging functions. `Actors`' API functions like `info` use an actors link to communicate with it.
+If you `call` or `request` it, you `send` a `Call` message to the actor to execute its behavior and to respond with the result:

 ```@repl intro
+info(myactor)
 call(myactor)
 ```